Our Services

 Helpful Resources

-Nasal polyps are almost always soft and compressible, resembling fluid-filled sacs, though long-standing growths can feel slightly firmer from fibrotic changes.
+Nasal polyps are typically soft, compressible, and fluid-filled in texture, though older, long-standing polyps may feel slightly firmer due to fibrotic tissue changes.

 Nasal polyps are non-cancerous growths that develop in the lining of the nasal passages or sinuses.
 Understanding their texture—specifically, "are nasal polyps soft or hard to touch"—can help patients and healthcare providers distinguish them from other nasal masses.
 This guide explains the structural anatomy of nasal polyps, their typical examination findings in doctor manuals, and practical tips for patients who may be concerned.